EvSecDev/SCMP/README.md

   - Deploy all (or a subset of) tracked files
   - Deploy individual/lists of files to individual/lists of hosts
   - Deployment test run using single host (use `--max-conns 1 -r HOST`)
+  - Run a linear series of commands prior to any deployment actions
   - Run a linear series of commands to enable/reload/start services associated with files
   - Easy retry of deployment failures with a single argument
   - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered